chisom5/chisom5/README.md

 <div>
 <p>I'm a Frontend Engineer with the Innovation team at KPMG Nigeria. where I build product that delight customers through a blend of frontend engineering and design experiences,
-I basically automate task for KPMG Nigeria. and I love to write, code and learn new things from people.
+I basically automate task for KPMG Nigeria and I love to write, code and learn new things from people.
 </p>
 </div>